nihilanthmf/suprr/README.md

+Currently in beta, if you face any issues please report them as soon as you can (or open a PR)

 ### How to self host Suprr

 Suprr consists of two components - a backend and a frontend.
 They are both in this repository under different folders: